juliancamposes/stoibot/README.md

 The bot is working with JAVA, a simple relational database (MySQL), differents JAVA Maven libraries:

 - JAVA SE
-- MySQL database
+- MySQL/MariaDB database
 - MySQL-connector library
 - Twitter4j library

 ## How does it work?

-For the bot I've created a simple MySQL database with 1 table and 3 rows:
+For the bot I've created a simple MySQL/MariaDB database with 1 table and 3 rows:
 - Id: primary id with autoincrement
 - Quote: varchar with the text of the quote
 - Author: varchar with the author name